The Foundling

 - The Foundling's director of photography is recorded as Semyon Sheynin[18].

-- The Foundling's original language of film or TV show is recorded as Russian[22].
+- The original language of The Foundling was Russian[19].

 - The Foundling's Commons category is recorded as The Foundling (1940 film)[20].